Androidacy/WebviewManager-Module/README.md

 ## Compatibility

-- Android 5 or higher
+- Android 5.x to 9.x (10 requires upstream chromium support)
 - Magisk v18.2+
 - **ONLY FLASH THROUGH MAGISK MANAGER AS IT REQUIRES AN INTERNET CONNECTION**
 - SELinux enforcing